-These Grain Free Oatmeal Pumpkin Dog Treats are a perfect way to spoil your puppy for fall!
+These Gluten Free Oatmeal Pumpkin Dog Treats are a perfect way to spoil your puppy for fall!

 I love making homemade dog treats for my puppy!